-The ALRA Acting MA (15 months) is a full time actor training programme that has three taught terms followed by two performance terms; including two theatre productions (one in collaboration with a professional Theatre Company), recording a film and showcases in both London and Manchester.
+The ALRA MA Professional Acting Course (15 months) is a full time actor training programme that has three taught terms followed by two performance terms; including two theatre productions (one in collaboration with a professional Theatre Company), recording a film and showcases in both London and Manchester.

 ALRA’s postgraduate courses focus on the skills and techniques needed for professional acting today.
 The MA Acting programme encourages you to view your performance practice as continual development and to further your particular strengths.

 This course includes most aspects of a Drama School BA (Hons) Acting course but is delivered at a fast-tracked pace.
 Students work individually and as an ensemble with projects in screen acting as well as radio and theatre acting, movement, voice and other vital techniques of the performing arts with opportunities for audition practice to a professional panel.

 The brevity and intensity of this programme demands a strong professional focus, a good level of stamina and an excellent level of commitment, and whilst we welcome all applicants, typical students are those with some performance experience who perhaps have already had a taste of the acting profession, or those seeking to change career or study at Postgraduate or Masters level.

 Auditions are held alongside the 3 year course and full details can be found under Apply Now and in the prospectus which you can download.

 - Entry Requirements